Big Lottery Fund

 The first five years of the Food for Life Partnership was funded by £16.9 million from the Big Lottery Fund, the largest distributor of National Lottery good cause funding.

-From 2007-2015 the Food for Life Partnership was supported with funding from the Big Lottery Fund Health and Well-Being Programme.
+From 2007-2015 the Food for Life Partnership was supported with funding from the Big Lottery Fund (The National Lottery Community Fund).

-In 2007 the four original national partner organisations - Soil Association, Focus on Food, Garden Organic and Health Education Trust - were awarded a 5 year grant of £16.9million from the Big Lottery Fund to develop and deliver the Food for Life Partnership in schools and communities in England.
+In 2007 the four original national partner organisations - Soil Association, Focus on Food, Garden Organic and Health Education Trust - were awarded a five year grant of £16.9million from the Big Lottery Fund to develop and deliver the Food for Life Partnership in schools and communities in England.

 With the aim of transforming school food culture we established our national school awards programme, including the Food for Life Catering Mark, and built a highly successful, independently evaluated model working with over 5,000 schools throughout England.

-At the end of the initial 5 year programme, in 2012, the Food for Life Partnership was awarded a further £1million from the Big Lottery to assist in our transition to a financially sustainable, locally commissioned delivery model.
+At the end of the initial five year programme, in 2012, the Food for Life Partnership was awarded a further £1 million from the Big Lottery Fund to assist in our transition to a financially sustainable, locally commissioned delivery model.